balena-io-experimental/balena-ikea-vindriktning/README.md

 # balena-ikea-vindriktning
-A balena application for "sniffing" IKEA vindriktning readings from its internal MCU testpads
+A balena application for "sniffing" IKEA VINDRIKTNING readings from its internal MCU testpads

 ![20211219_024417](https://user-images.githubusercontent.com/2338223/146661877-2d85e8ae-82fe-46ab-b8d5-11085ea2a66a.jpg)

 ## What
 The [IKEA VINDRIKTNING](ikea.com/us/en/p/vindriktning-air-quality-sensor-60515911/) is an affordable infrared PM2.5 air quality sensor.
-It has an embedded MCU that performs serial reads every 2 seconds and outputs the data in the form of a 3 stage RGB LED strip:
+It has an embedded MCU that performs serial reads over 5V logic every 2 seconds and outputs the data in the form of a 3 stage RGB LED strip:

 * ![#00ff00](https://via.placeholder.com/15/00ff00/000000?text=+) `GREEN` = 0-30 μg/m³
 * ![#ffff00](https://via.placeholder.com/15/ffff00/000000?text=+) `YELLOW` = 30-100 μg/m³